i2y/connecpy/README.md

 pip install connecpy
 ```

-You'll also need [uvicorn](https://www.uvicorn.org/) to run the server.
+You'll also need one of [Uvicorn](https://www.uvicorn.org/), [Daphne](https://github.com/django/daphne), or [Hypercorn](https://gitlab.com/pgjones/hypercorn) to run the server.
+If you'd like to support both HTTP/1.1 and HTTP/2, you'll need to use either Daphne or Hypercorn.

+And you might need http client command such as [buf](https://buf.build/docs/installation) to test the server.

 ## Generate and run

 Use the protoc plugin to generate connecpy server and client code.

 ```sh